axvr/code-dump/2021/primes/README.md

 _4th August 2021 – 9th August 2021_

-This is a collection of early [Clojure](https://clojure.org/) [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) solutions for a
+This is a collection of my early
+[Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)
-[programming language drag race](https://github.com/PlummersSoftwareLLC/Primes) organised by Dave Plummer of [Dave's Garage](https://www.youtube.com/c/DavesGarage).
+solutions in [Clojure](https://clojure.org/) for a [programming language drag race](https://github.com/PlummersSoftwareLLC/Primes) organised by Dave Plummer of [Dave's Garage](https://www.youtube.com/c/DavesGarage).